varkeymjohn/secure-AI-HR-agent/README.md

 Admin, authorize this action? (y/n):
 ```

-Type `n` and hit Enter[cite: 6].
+Type `n` and hit Enter.

 ### 🟢 Expected Result — Exploit Neutralized

-The application intercepts the unauthorized tool call, alerts the administrator, and blocks the execution[cite: 6].
+The application intercepts the unauthorized tool call, alerts the administrator, and blocks the execution.
 The Web UI will display a successful defense message, and the live HR database remains completely secure.

 ## ⚠️ Disclaimer